theclive/sphero-cli/readme.md

 ##### Sphero Commands with Description

 Below is our own documentation for controlling Sphero.
-Alternatively, you can look at [the SDK's examples](https://github.com/orbotix/sphero.js/tree/master/examples) or at the [Javascript API in the official docs](https://sdk.sphero.com/community-apis/javascript-sdk/) (not recommended!).
+Alternatively, you can look at [the SDK's examples](https://github.com/orbotix/sphero.js/tree/master/examples) or at the [Javascript API in the official docs](https://sdk.sphero.com/community-apis/javascript-sdk/).

 * Roll Sphero:
 `roll(speed, direction)`